brajard/MAOOAM/fortran/doc/sto_doc.md

 correlations and memory.
 Journal of Statistical Mechanics: Theory and Experiment, 2012(03), P03003, 2012.

-* Demaeyer, J., & Vannitsem, S.: Stochastic parametrization of subgrid‐scale processes in coupled ocean–atmosphere systems: benefits and limitations of response theory, Quarterly Journal of the Royal Meteorological Society, 143(703), 881-896, 2017.
+* Demaeyer, J., & Vannitsem, S.: Stochastic parametrization of subgrid-scale processes in coupled ocean–atmosphere systems: benefits and limitations of response theory, Quarterly Journal of the Royal Meteorological Society, 143(703), 881-896, 2017.